eluinstra/ebms-admin/readme.txt

 Next configure the remote EbMS service in http://localhost:8080/wicket/bookmarkable/nl.clockwork.ebms.admin.web.configuration.EbMSAdminPropertiesPage

-If you want to override 'advanced' properties from the default.properties file that are not included in the ebms-admin.embedded.properties file, then create the file ebms-admin.embedded.advanced.properties in the propertiesFilesDir and add the properties to that file.
+If you want to override 'advanced' properties from the default.properties file that are not included in the ebms-admin.embedded.properties file, then create the file ebms-admin.embedded.advanced.properties in the configDir and add the properties to that file.

 =====================================
 = Start EbMS Admin Console standalone